bobiboMC/Flask-Forum/README.md

 ## How to run the program:

-If you work on cmd,simply run this commad:
+On cmd,simply run this commad:

 ```flask --app my_project --debug```